chris24walsh/SpaceHorse/README.md

 https://www.dropbox.com/s/w4r70j10c8w71sx/SpaceHorse.zip?dl=0

+Download and unzip the project to a suitable location.
+Navigate into 'SpaceHorse/game/Release/' and run SpaceHorse.exe.

 ###**Introduction**

 This project was started with the goal of creating an open map, multiplayer, 2D space explorer.
 The first release candidate will aim to allow exploration of a universe, which is importable/configurable from a text file.
 Each planet/space station etc should be dockable with resources to mine/buy in order to level up the ship.
 This project is currently using C++ and two C libraries, the Allegro games library.